Argentine painting

-Argentina has a rich history of different types of art.
-Throughout the centuries it has changed, and finally became what it is today.
+Argentina has a rich history of different types of art, which has changed throughout the centuries to become what it is today.

 An Argentine painting refers to all the pictorial production done in the country of Argentina throughout the centuries.

 Pre-Columbian painting

 Cueva de las Manos (Cave of the Hands), in Patagonia, Argentina, is an example of one such work.
 It has been declared a World Heritage Site by the UNESCO.
 Other important prehistoric artwork is located in the north of Córdoba.
 A collection of more than 35,000 pictographs (one of the densest collections of such images in the world) is found in the hills of Colorado, Veladero, Intihuasi and Unmount.

 More recently, the pre-Hispanic cultures that inhabited the present territory of Argentina left a number of pictorial records.
 In the Andean northeast, the Ceramic Period cultures, from the Condorhuasi culture (400 BCE–700 CE) to the La Aguada (650–950 CE) and Santa María (1200–1470 CE), show a comprehensive development in the painting of ceramics and stone.